leanprover/vscode-lean4/README.md

 - Command to restart the full Lean 4 server, accessible via Ctrl+Shift+P
 - Command to freeze/unfreeze the info view using Ctrl+Shift+T
 - Compatibility with the [Lean 3 VSCode extension](https://github.com/leanprover/vscode-lean)

-## Running the client
-Install Lean 4 as described [in the documentation](https://leanprover.github.io/lean4/doc/setup.html).
-Then, install the extension from the [marketplace](https://marketplace.visualstudio.com/items?itemName=leanprover.lean4).
-If you are using the [nix setup](https://leanprover.github.io/lean4/doc/setup.html#nix-setup), you can also run VSCode using the Nix integration mentioned [here](https://leanprover.github.io/lean4/doc/setup.html#basic-commands).

 ## Building the client
 - Run `npm install` in this folder.
 This installs all necessary npm modules.